Abortion in New Jersey: Statistics

 In the period between 1972 and 1974, the state had an illegal abortion mortality rate per million women aged 15–44 of between 0.1 and 0.9.
 In 1990, 1,042,000 women in the state faced the risk of an unintended pregnancy.
 In 2013, among white women aged 15–19, there were 1110 abortions, 2230 abortions for black women aged 15–19, 470 abortions for Hispanic women aged 15–19, and 860 abortions for women of all other races.
 In 2014, 61% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.
+The 2023 American Values Atlas reported that, in their most recent survey, 72% of people from New Jersey said that abortion should be legal in all or most cases.
 In 2017, the state had an infant mortality rate of 4.5 deaths per 1,000 live births.

-The number of abortion clinics in New Jerssey has been on the decline in recent years, going from 100 in 1982 to 88 in 1992 to 41 in 2014.
+The number of abortion clinics in New Jersey has been on the decline in recent years, going from 100 in 1982 to 88 in 1992 to 41 in 2014.
 State funding through Medicaid was available for poor women needing abortions, with 10,277 state funded abortions in 2010.
 There were 24,454 legal abortions performed in 2014, going up to 48,110 abortions in New Jersey in 2017.

 Abortion financing

 Seventeen states including New Jersey use their own funds to cover all or most "medically necessary" abortions sought by low-income women under Medicaid, thirteen of which are required by State court orders to do so.
 In 2010, the state had 10,277 publicly funded abortions, of which were zero federally funded and 10,277 were state funded.

 Current Governor Phil Murphy passed a bill into law approving the allocation of $9.5 million in state taxpayer money to Planned Parenthood after President Donald Trump barred clinics that tell patients where they can obtain abortions or clinics offering abortions from receiving federal aid.
-In 2022 taxpayer funding to Plan Parenthood doubled to 19.9 million.
+In 2022 taxpayer funding to Planned Parenthood doubled to $19.9 million.

 Abortion rights views and activities

 Protests

 The state has an abortion rights activist community.
 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

+Following the overturn of Roe v.
+Wade on June 24, 2022, abortion rights protests in Teaneck, Morristown and South Orange were held on June 24.
+On June 26, protests continued for a third day in Fair Lawn, Jersey City and Hoboken.